NBA Trade Rumors: Chicago Bulls Discuss Nikola Mirotic Trade With Detroit Pistons

 Could the Chicago Bulls trade Nikola Mirotic to the Detroit Pistons?
 Per the NBA trade rumors regarding the Bulls, they may have a few NBA teams, including the Detroit Pistons interested in Mirotic, who has been on a tear since he made his season debut in December.

 The Pistons are one of several teams being linked to Nikola Mirotic.
-If there is any truth to the NBA trade rumors, the Detroit Pistons join the Utah Jazz and Portland Trail Blazers, among the teams intrigued by adding the Bulls’ star, according to NBC Chicago Sports.
+If there is any truth to the NBA trade rumors, the Detroit Pistons join the Utah Jazz and Portland Trail Blazers, among the teams intrigued by adding the Bulls’ star, according to NBC Sports Chicago.

 After returning from suffering facial fractures due to an altercation with his Bulls’ teammate Bobby Portis, it was reported that Nikola Mirotic wanted out of the Bulls’ franchise (courtesy of NBC Sports Chicago).